 You should carefully consider the following risk factors in addition to the other information contained in this Quarterly Report.
 Our business, financial condition, results of operations and stock price could be materially adversely affected by any of these risks.
-Dollar amounts are express in thousands.

 Risks Related to Our Business